myscienceisbetter/xch-limit-orders/README.md

 ## Features

 - **Limit Orders**: Set target prices and amounts for automatic execution
+- **Batch Execution**: When price drops below multiple order targets, all qualifying orders execute in a single combined transaction for faster execution and maximum XCH
 - **Max Budget**: Define a spending cap to control your total exposure
 - **Auto-Refresh**: Configurable page refresh interval to check prices
 - **Persistent State**: Orders and settings survive browser restarts